If you’ve ever had an episode of confusional arousals, you may have experienced something as strange as what I’m about to describe.

-Two weeks ago I woke up in the middle of the night feeling a little thirsty.
-Instead of doing the logical thing and reaching for the glass of water on my bedside table, for some reason I picked up my phone.
+Instead of doing the logical thing and reaching for the glass of water on my bedside table, however, I picked up my phone.

-It was only when I’d lifted it to my mouth that I must have realized that it didn’t contain anything drinkable, and so put it down again.
+It was only when lifted it to my mouth that I must have realized it didn’t contain any liquid, and put it back on the table.

 I then vaguely remember rummaging around for the real glass of water and knocking it off the table onto the stone floor.

-I think the sound of the smashing glass must have been what snapped me out of the confused state.
-But even then I couldn’t exactly understand what it was I was trying to do.
+I think the sound of the shattering glass must have snapped me out of the confused state.
+But even then I couldn’t quite understand what I was trying to do.

-Over the next few minutes I slowly came back to reality, and of course got up to clean the floor.
-It was only when I was back in bed that it really dawned on me what a strange experience it had been.
+Over the next few minutes, I slowly came back to reality, and eventually got up to clean the floor.
+It was only when I was back in bed that it dawned on me that I hadn’t been my usual self.

 It seems I’d experienced an episode of what’s known as confusional arousals.
-I’m pretty sure it wasn’t the first time either, but like many people I probably don’t usually remember it.
+I’m sure it wasn’t the first time either, but like many people, I probably don’t usually remember the episodes.

 Do you wake up confused and do unusual things?